danielabar/meblog/src/markdown/fix-gem-install-errors-m3-mac-ruby-278.md

 This tells `nokogiri` to use the pre-installed libraries on your system.

-After running this, try running `bundle install` again, and the `pg` gem should compile successfully.
+After running this, try running `bundle install` again, and the `nokogiri` gem should compile successfully.

 For more discussion on this topic, see [Why does installing Nokogiri on Mac OS fail with libiconv is missing?](https://stackoverflow.com/questions/5528839/why-does-installing-nokogiri-on-mac-os-fail-with-libiconv-is-missing).
-This question [_libiconv or _iconv undefined symbol on Mac OSX](https://stackoverflow.com/questions/57734434/libiconv-or-iconv-undefined-symbol-on-mac-osx) provides further context.
+Also this question [_libiconv or _iconv undefined symbol on Mac OSX](https://stackoverflow.com/questions/57734434/libiconv-or-iconv-undefined-symbol-on-mac-osx) provides further context.

 ## PostgreSQL pg